The boundary model for the continuous cohomology of Isom$^+(\mathbb{H}^n)$: Preliminaries

-The \textbf{measurable cohomology groups for $G$ with coefficients in $A$} are
+The \textit{measurable cohomology groups for $H$ with coefficients in $A$} are

-Analogously, $C_c(G^{p+1},A)^G$ and $C_{c,b}(G^{p+1},A)^G$ are defined to be the $G$-invariant cochains $G^{p+1}\to A$ that are respectively continuous and continuous bounded and we obtain the \textbf{continuous cohomology groups}
+Analogously, $C_c(H^{p+1};A)^H$ and $C_{c,b}(H^{p+1};A)^H$ are defined to be the $H$-invariant cochains $H^{p+1}\to A$ that are respectively continuous and continuous bounded and we obtain the \textit{continuous cohomology groups}

-and the \textbf{continuous bounded cohomology groups}
+and the \textit{continuous bounded cohomology groups}

-where the appropriate coefficients $A$ for continuous bounded cohomology are the dual of a separable Banach space on which $G$ acts continuously and by linear isometries.
+where the appropriate coefficients $A$ for continuous bounded cohomology are the dual of a separable Banach space on which $H$ acts continuously and by linear isometries.
 For more information about this technical requirement see \cite{Mon}.

-Let $H<G$ be a closed subgroup.
-There exists a section $s:G/H\to G$ of the natural projection map $p:G\to G/H$ that is Borel and locally totally bounded, i.e. that sends every compact subset of $G/H$ to a precompact subset of $G$.
-The existence of Borel sections ensures that measurable cohomology has long exact sequences.
-Since furthermore $H^0(G,A)=A^G$ and $H^p(G,C(G,A))=0$ for $p>0$ it follows by Buchsbaum's criterion (see \cite{Bu}) that $H^*_m$ is the unique effaceable cohomological functor on the category of Polish $G$-modules \cite[Theorem 2]{Mo3}.
-Indeed, let $\iota:A\hookrightarrow C(G,A)$ be the embedding of the $G$-module $A$ into $C(G,A)$ as the closed submodule of constant maps.
-Then the short exact sequence
+For continuous cohomology we allow as coefficients $A$ all Fr\'echet spaces with a continuous $H$-action.